Architecture Overview¶

 - Network Orchestration - Multi-robot workflows

-- State Management - Managing conversation state
+- Memory Management - Managing memory and reactive features

 - Message Flow - How messages move through the system